This article was originally published in March 2018.

-I got my Switch the day it launched in 2017, and I’ve never loved a console more.
-But I have one small regret: In my haste to play Zelda, I got a Switch with gray Joy-Con, a color that feels so antithetical to the vibrant, colorful worlds the Switch offers a portal into.
+I got my Switch the day it launched in 2017, and I've never loved a console more.
+But I have one small regret: In my haste to play The Legend of Zelda: Breath of the Wild, I got a Switch with gray Joy-Con, a color that feels so antithetical to the vibrant, colorful worlds the Switch offers a portal into.

 Luckily, it's possible to purchase a separate pair of Joy-Con, which I've considered.
 But, looking through the different options, there isn't a pair that I totally love.
 That's why I'd pay good money to customize my Joy-Con.

-Right now, there are only a handful of options available here in the U.S., including neon blue, red, yellow, and green.
+Right now, there are only a handful of options available here in the U.S., including blue, red, yellow, blue, green, and recently purple and orange.
 But, for whatever reason, Nintendo only offers Joy-Con in couplings, rather than allowing consumers to buy them individually.
-Only the gray is offered by itself.
+Only the gray is offered by itself, and that's the least interesting color Nintendo offers.

 I get why Nintendo has adopted this approach.
 The company can create themed bundles while eliminating any buying confusion, because not everyone realizes the left and right Joy-Con are different.
 But it means I can't create the exact combination of colors I want.
 It makes me wish Nintendo would embrace something like Microsoft's Xbox Design Lab.